Alexandre Brutelle

 Jonathan Stoneman

 Jonathan Stoneman is a freelance trainer.
-He previously worked for BBC World Service for many years, as a reporter, producer, later as editor and finally as Head of World Service Training at Bush House.
+He previously worked for the BBC World Service for many years, as a reporter, producer, later as editor and finally as Head of World Service Training at Bush House.

 Madeleine Ngeunga